Uranium Pentoxide SDS

 • Absorb and contain spill with inert materials (e.g., sand, vermiculite).

-• Place in appropriate container.
+• Place in an appropriate container.

 Precautions – ANSI Label

-• Do not get in eyes, on skin, or on clothing.
+• Do not get in the eyes, on the skin, or clothing.

 • Wash thoroughly after handling.